 Chase Debit Card Foreign Transaction Fee: Your Complete Guide

 Chase has a good range of personal checking accounts which come with a linked debit card for convenient shopping online and in person.
 And of course, debit cards also make it easy to access ATM and counter withdrawals at home and abroad.
-However, if you’re planning on using your Chase debit card when you travel or shop online with your favorite international retailers, you’ll want to know about the fees involved.
+However, if you’re planning on using your Chase debit card overseas when you travel or shop online, you’ll want to know about the fees involved.
 This article has you covered.